sp7t/project-athena/CONTRIBUTING.md

     git fetch origin develop
     ```

-    > **💡 GUI Alternative**: In VSCode, use the Source Control panel and click the refresh icon, or use the sync button in the status bar.
+    > **💡 GUI Alternative**: In VS Code, use the Source Control panel and click the refresh icon, or use the sync button in the status bar.

 2.  **Rebase your feature branch**: